In English

 Which projects are considered?

-- Utilize new and innovative methods and approaches
+- New and innovative methods and approaches to prevention and health promotion.

 Apply for a grant